sighupio/fury-kubernetes-auth/katalog/dex/MAINTENANCE.md

 ## Customizations

 - Splitted the sample manifest into several files.
-- Deleted the environment variables for GitHubn authentication from the upsteam example.
+- Deleted the environment variables for GitHub authentication from the upstream example.
 - Added the `metrics` port to the deployment
 - Dex gets deployed into the `kube-system` namespace instead of `dex`